 Albury Library Museum: 1 Apr 2020 - 1 May, 2020

 As part of the Experimenta Make Sense public program

 In a series of one-on-one interviews with Gail Priest will talk with participants about the way in which they process the sounds around them, also playing them short samples of interesting listening.
 The conversation will attempt to find ways of creatively describing what we hear.
 The intention is to enhance our understanding of listening by making ourselves more conscious of how we process this through language — learning how to listen to our listening.
-The interviews will be recorded and a poetic condensation of each exchange*, along with a photograph the participant’s ear, will be included in an evolving archive — an interactive e-publication — that explores multiple aspects of this proposed language of listening.
+The interviews will be recorded and a poetic condensation of each exchange*will be included in an evolving archive — an interactive e-publication — that explores multiple aspects of this proposed language of listening.

 Curators: Jonathan Parsons & Lubi Thomas

 Experimenta Make Sense is an exhibition that expresses the disconcerting and delightful world of the digital age.
 What does it mean to feel in an era of disembodied communication?
 To think in a world of algorithms and artificial minds?
 What does it mean to 'do' today?
 Both playful and challenging, this exhibition asks audiences to immerse their senses into a ‘thinking,’ ‘feeling’ and ‘doing’ contemplation of what it is to be human in the age of technological acceleration.

 Biologist E.O.Wilson believes that “the real problem of humanity is the following: we have paleolithic emotions; medieval institutions; and god-like technology.”